palulconst1/IntroductionToRobotics/README.md

 ## Homework 1
 1. Requirement:
-- 2 pairs of traffic lights working together (timer synchronization), one for cars (green, yellow, red) and one for people (green, red) with buzzer (hardware and software)
+- RGB LED controlled with 3 potentiometers (hardware and software)
 2. Picture of the build:
 ![RGB](https://user-images.githubusercontent.com/61291904/138946361-9f926bf9-748b-4615-a74e-7a29adce973b.jpeg)
 3. Video proof of functionality: